Excluding cosmetic surgeries on hyperbolic 3-manifolds: Beyond the 3-sphere using hyperbolic tools

 The next two subsections are fairly technical.
 The main mathematical upshot is to establish certain estimates that constrain the set of slopes that need to be analyzed for excluding cosmetic surgeries.
 One of the key results, \refthm{HKSimplerBound}, constrains the set of Dehn fillings that satisfy an upper bound on volume.
 A second key result, \refthm{CosmeticImproved}, provides an improvement on \cite[Theorem~7.29]{FPS:EffectiveBilipschitz}.
 These results are combined in \refthm{FinitenessOfPairs}, which constrains the set of \emph{pairs} of slopes to check to a finite and explicitly computable set.

-The results below are definitely \emph{useful}; even small improvements on previous estimates provide valuable algorithmic speedups that matter a great deal when dealing with hundreds of thousands of examples.
+The results below have an intrinsic intellectual value, because they are close to sharp.
+In addition, the applications of these results in \refsec{ImprovedCosmetic} are quite useful: even small improvements on previous estimates provide valuable algorithmic speedups that matter a great deal when dealing with hundreds of thousands of examples.
 However, both the results and their proofs are technical in nature.
 Accordingly, the casual reader who is mainly interested in the procedural and algorithmic aspects of this work is warmly invited to jump ahead to \refsec{CosmeticProcedure}.

 In this subsection, we recall a theorem of Hodgson and Kerckhoff that bounds the change in volume under Dehn filling, as well as the length of the core geodesic.
 See \refthm{HKVolBound}.
 The estimates produced by this result are rather sharp, but are not easy to apply because they involve inverting a function $f(z)$ that is defined via an integral; see \refdef{HKFunctions}.
 To address this practical shortcoming, we use secant line approximations to derive \refthm{HKSimplerBound}, a consequence of \refthm{HKVolBound} that is slightly weaker but easier to apply.